SeriousBug/redditcurl/Readme.rst

 ------------

 redditcurl is available on the `Python Package Index <https://pypi.python.org/pypi/redditcurl/>`_ .
-You can install it via ``pip install redditcurl``.
+You can install it via ``pip3 install redditcurl``.
-If you are installing from sources instead, you can install it by running ``python setup.py build install``.
+If you are installing from sources instead, you can install it by running ``python3 setup.py build install``.

 Requirements
 ------------